 7. Being a High-Risk Driver

-If you’re required to carry SR-22 car insurance, chances are you’ve been classified as a “high-risk driver” in Georgia.
-This means insurance companies will see you the same way, which means you’ll face higher insurance premium rates.
-Plus, some insurance companies will not take high-risk drivers.
+If you’re required to carry SR-22 car insurance, chances are you have been classified as a high-risk driver in Georgia.
+Unfortunately, this means insurance companies will see you the same way, and you’ll face higher insurance premium rates.

 8. Being Involved in Child Support or Neglect Cases

 Many reasons for needing SR-22 insurance stem from traffic-related violations, but there are a few other reasons someone might need to obtain this form.
 In Georgia, anyone who fails to meet their child support obligations can have their driver’s license suspended.
-When child support payments aren’t made, the Georgia DDS is notified and a grace period is given before the suspension goes into effect.
+If you fail to make child support payments, the state may suspend your driver’s license.

 9. Applying for a Hardship License